How to Achieve a 7: A History IB Revision Guide

 Step 2: Divide the material with friends

 There is a lot of content to cover for History, and so it’s best to divide and conquer if you can.
 I had a friend who I really trusted and had worked well with before, so we split up the material for each paper and each wrote essay plans for half of the topic areas.
 It was also good as we kept each other accountable – I couldn’t procrastinate writing those essay plans as I knew I’d be letting her down as well as myself.
+You could try this to divide with the workload of your history IB revision and get through content faster.

-Step 4: Memorise your essay plans
+Step 4: Memorise your History IB essay plans

-Step 5: Practise the source paper
+Step 5: Practise the History IB source paper

 Check out our blog on Historiography & engaging your historical imagination on our co-curricular site, Minds Underground.

-Step 6: The actual exam
+Step 6: The History IB exam

 Make sure that you eat and sleep well in the week before the exam so that you’re on top form on the day.
 Don’t try and cram the night before – even if you feel less prepared than you like, I promise it’s more important to get a good night’s sleep than to memorise a few extra essay plans.
 Best of luck!

-Looking for an IB History Tutor?
+Looking for an History IB Tutor?

-Due to the amount of work involved, the IB can feel overwhelming, but our specialist IB tutors are skilled at finding strategies to manage the large amounts of material required to cover, and to help students score highly across each component.
+Due to the amount of work involved, the IB can feel overwhelming, but our specialist history IB tutors are skilled at finding strategies to manage the large amounts of material required to cover, and to help students score highly across each component.
 Each tutor is capable of adapting their teaching style to suit each individual student’s needs and adept at helping students develop the skills required to create high quality essays under exam conditions.
 We also offer sessions on Study Skills, Essay Writing, Theory of Knowledge and Academic Research for Pre-IB candidates.

 The IB Tuition Process: